hpc/charliecloud/doc/tutorial.rst

   grown in 4 instructions: hello

 .. note::

    :code:`ch-image` prints information about the build process while in progress.
-While not demonstrated above, yellow is used for :code:`ch-image` internal chatter.
+While not shown above, it uses yellow for this chatter, while build command output remains in the default color (e.g., white).

 This image and the :code:`centos:8` base image used to build it are now visible in Charliecloud's builder storage: